Sales and Earnings

 Q: How do earnings payments work with regard to printed card products?

 When you set up a print option on one of your products, you are shown the current cost to print each copy of the product.
-You will then be asked to set the margin you want for that title.
+You will then be asked to input a Margin for that title.
+Doing so yields the Sale price.

 Q: Won't selling my cards on DriveThru affect sales of my traditionally sold cards?